 If symptoms such as persistent nausea or acid reflux are causing you discomfort or pain, you may need a diagnostic procedure known as an endoscopy.
-At Gastro Office in Hilliard, Ohio, Krishna Rayapudi, MD offers in-office endoscopy procedures to confirm a diagnosis accurately.
-Based on the results of an endoscopy, Dr. Rayapudi can recommend the right course of treatment to relieve your symptoms and end your pain.
+At Gastro Office in Hilliard, Ohio, Krishna Rayapudi, MD and Rohan Modi, MD offer in-office endoscopy procedures to confirm a diagnosis accurately.
+Based on the results of an endoscopy, Dr. Rayapudi and Dr. Modi can recommend the right course of treatment to relieve your symptoms and end your pain.
 Schedule a consultation online or by calling the office directly.

 An endoscopy is a diagnostic procedure that allows Dr. Rayapudi to examine the upper part of your gastrointestinal tract, including your esophagus, stomach, and the first section of your small intestine.
 It’s sometimes called an esophago-gastro-duodenoscopy, or EGD, for short.